arduino-libraries/Arduino_PowerManagement/README.md

 Dedicated to battery management, this class enables real-time monitoring of battery usage and health.
 By keeping track of various battery parameters, users can optimize their applications for better energy efficiency and battery longevity.

 ### 🔌 Charger
 Focused on battery charging dynamics, this class provides a detailed insight into charging parameters.
 Users can monitor and adjust these parameters, ensuring optimal charging conditions and extending the lifespan of the battery.
+By default the charger is configured to work with 3.7V batteries which get charged at 4.2V.
+If you want to use a different type of battery, please take a look at the [API documentation](./docs/api.md).

 ### ⚙️ Board
 This class centralizes control over the power distribution within the board.
 It allows users to enable or disable specific power rails, catering to the needs of energy-efficient designs.